 Well now you know!

-And if you are thinking about climbing the real Mt Fuji this summer, but are PUT OFF by all the effort and SUFFERING that this would involve, you might want to consider conquering Tsukuba`s little Mt Fuji instead.
+And if you are thinking about climbing the real Mt Fuji (which is closed this year due to the virus), but are PUT OFF by all the effort and SUFFERING that it would involve, you might want to consider conquering Tsukuba`s little Mt Fuji instead.
 You can do it in just 23 easy steps!